NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SimpleDICOMQueryRetrievePanel/README.md

 Have a simple user-friendly interface to query/retrieve from a DICOM server.
 The user interface would render series thumbnails so the users can easily navigate the DICOM database (see illustrations for a first UI Design prototype).
+Moreover, perfomance needs to be boosted as much as possible:

+1) fetch metadata only when strictly required (e.g. get series metadata only when the user clicks and opens a study item of the list)

+2) the fetch should be performed in async with Qthreads/workers and parallelized.

 ## Approach and Plan